JorPan/flashcards/README.md

 Click on a trashcan to delete a card or a deck.

-Decks and cards persist through local state, so there is a small button bottom right to simply clear local storage and re-initialize the application.
+Decks and cards persist through local storage, so there is a small button bottom right to simply clear local storage and re-initialize the application.